remyduthu/remy.duthu.org/_posts/2025-12-05-options-are-not-constraints.md

 > Should I go for a run, a hike, climbing?
 Should I continue this task, start this project, take a break?

-I have to keep in ming that simply having these options is a form of wealth.
+I have to keep in mind that simply having these options is a form of wealth.
 Being able to overthink these decisions is an incredibly precious thing.

 So, yes, [decision fatigue](https://en.wikipedia.org/wiki/Decision_fatigue) is real, and we shouldn’t ignore it.